 The comic strip will be based on two of my characters, Essie and Floyd Watson.
 I love the characters and want to tell stories about them in a fun way.
 Hopefully by July, I will have gained enough drawing skills to put a simple weekly comic strip on my home page.

 With all that to get done, I’m also going to finish one book and revise a few others.
 If I didn’t know better, I’d think I was losing it because I’m being overly ambitious.

-In spite of having some pretty big goals, and there being only twenty-four hours in a day, I plan to get all that stuff done on time—and without pulling my hair out.
+In spite of having big goals, and there being only twenty-four hours in a day, I plan to get all that stuff done on time—and without pulling my hair out.